-One of the most important things for me as a Mom, is passing on a love of books to my kids.
-Books are not just fun and entertaining, they also keep your mind sharp and create thinkers.
+One of the most important things for me as a Mom is passing on a love of books to my kids.
+Books are not just fun and entertaining, they also keep your mind sharp and cultivate thinkers.
 A love of books can translate into a love of learning, open-mindedness, curiosity and wonder.
 I think it’s one of the best things you can do for your children.

 It’s not so easy to do these days, though, with tablets and smartphones and Apple watches and video games.
 It’s hard to get my son into a book.
 I had mild success with a Transformers book but he eventually lost interest and getting him to sit down and finish it was a struggle – I definitely do not want him to associate reading with any sort of struggle.
 I was disappointed, but I stepped back.
 I didn’t want to push.

 Then, last week I was at the grocery store and I walked past one of those discount bins full of books.
 You know, the type of bins full of recipe books and cheesy romances with Fabio on the cover?
 Usually, I ignore these bins because supermarket fiction is almost as trashy as the magazines they hawk in the checkout.
 Geared towards the Desperate Housewives crowd, they’re nothing short of brutally insipid.
 This time, though, it was full of books for kids… by National Geographic.
 Naturally, I stopped and checked them out.

 This line of books, which I was not aware of before this, are readers for beginners.
 They increase in difficulty with the level like most sets of readers.
 These books are different though, in that they bring the breathtaking photography that Nat Geo is known for, and create stunning and interesting non-fiction books full of the type of information kids love to absorb.
 There’s one about Dinosaurs, one about trucks, one about sharks, planets, bugs, lions, planes…